balqui/prefscript/docs/doc.md

 In `mu f` one expects `f` to be a predicate, that is, a total function that only evaluates to 0 or 1.
-If one of the intermediate tests `f(<x.j>)` turns out to be undefined before reaching for the `k` searched for, then `h(x)` is undefined.
+If one of the intermediate tests `f(<x.j>)` turns out to be undefined before reaching the `k` searched for, then `h(x)` is undefined.
 Nonzero values of `f` are treated as 1.

-A nonstandard addition to the partial recursive function schemes is necessary to handle everything as single natural numbers, namely, given two functions `f` and `g`, compute a single value pairing up both outputs: it is expressed as `pair f g` and defines a function `h` such that `h(x) = <f(x).g(x)>`.
+A slightly nonstandard addition to the partial recursive function schemes is necessary to handle everything as single natural numbers, namely, given two functions `f` and `g`, computing a single value pairing up both outputs: it is expressed as `pair f g` and defines a function `h` such that `h(x) = <f(x).g(x)>`.